JaKooLit/Ja_HyprLanD-dots/README.md

 c.) if you want in Arch, make sure to comment / uncomment some items in /hypr/configs/exec.conf - location of polkit is different than gentoo

 d.)
-If you use thunar as file manager, suggested additions for thunar (thunar-volman, gvfs, gvfs-mtp (for accessing phone).
-Thunar archive plugin-ins) See Arch wiki.
-These includes thumbnails.
-Only if desired. https://wiki.archlinux.org/title/thunar
+If you use `thunar` as file manager, suggested additions for thunar (thunar-volman, tumbler, gvfs, gvfs-mtp (for accessing phone), Thunar archive plugin-ins) See Arch wiki https://wiki.archlinux.org/title/thunar

 e.) make sure scripts located at /hypr/scripts/ are executable as required. (use chmod +x or right click, properties, change permission to be executable)